 updatePost action, and the

 deletePost action.
-If you wanted to remove one of these actions from your API, you can delete the arrow on the statechart that represents it.
-If you wanted to restore this action after deleting it, you could drag a new arrow between the two states you want records to transition between.
+If you want to remove one of these actions from your API, you can delete the arrow on the statechart that represents that action.
+If you wanted to restore this action after deleting it, you can drag a new arrow between the two states you want records to transition between.

-Each statechart in Gadget can be customized to whatever degree is necessary to solve your problem.
-You don't need to customize at all, but if you want to, you can change everything about the state chart by adding and removing states and actions!
+Each statechart in Gadget can be customized to solve your specific problem.
+You don't need to customize it, but if you want to, you can change just about everything by adding and removing states and actions!

-You can add new states to an existing statechart by clicking the Add State button, or dragging states around to put them in new contexts.
+You can add new states to an existing statechart by clicking the Add State button.
+You can also move states by dragging states around to put them in new contexts.
 You can add new actions by dragging new action arrows from the action arrow handles beside each state.
 For each new action arrow you create, a new mutation and function will be added to your public API.

 For example, let's say we're building the backend of a blog, and that we have a Post model storing fields like

 body.
-If you wanted this blog to have a publishing workflow where posts aren't made immediately visible to the audience, and instead only publish posts once you're ready, you can do that in Gadget by adding new substates to the Post statechart.
-We can add two substates to Post, one representing
+Let's say we want a a publishing workflow where posts can be worked on in the background for a while before being published, and aren't visible to the audience until an author hits a publish button in an admin somewhere.
+You can do that in Gadget by adding new substates to the Post statechart.
+We can add two substates: one representing

 Draft posts and one representing